Table of Contents

 The Holiness of God

 The Bible declares that God is holy (Psalm 99:9).
-The angels who surround His throne, being impressed with His outstanding perfection of character cry out, “Holy, holy, holy, Lord God Almighty” (Revelation 4:8 also Isaiah 6:3).
-God revealed this scene to His prophets, so that they may keep His divine character constantly before the people, that they might be encouraged to put away their sins and aspire likewise to holiness.
+The angels who surround His throne, being impressed with His outstanding perfection of His character cry out, “Holy, holy, holy, Lord God Almighty” (Revelation 4:8 also Isaiah 6:3).
+God revealed this scene to His prophets, so that they may keep His divine character constantly before the people, that they might be encouraged to put away their sins, seek holiness, and stand in humility before Him.

 Even though the Lord lives in an unapproachable glory, He declared, “I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite” (Isaiah 57:15).
 What an assuring thought, that the One who is so great as God condescends to live in the hearts of men by faith (Ephesians 3:17).
 Even though humans may be insignificant in their own sight, it is their privilege to receive God’s love and presence.